Where to Ski in December

 Banff - spectacular scenery for skiing and skating

 For those with ice skaters in the group, this is their opportunity to glide across the most beautiful ice rink in the world, Lake Louise.
-Surrounded by sensational mountain scenery and well-maintainted, we can't believe the lake is free to skate on.
+Surrounded by sensational mountain scenery and well-maintained, we can't believe the lake is free to skate on.
 If you need a pair of skates, rentals are available at Chateau Ski Rentals.

 Ice Skating on Lake Louise © Travel Alberta